New 511 keV line data provides strongest sub-GeV dark matter constraints: Introduction

-The source of the $511$~keV $\gamma$-ray line from the galactic bulge is still unclear and could be connected to dark matter (DM), which is expected to be abundant around the Galactic Center (GC).
-This possibility has been explored, at least since Ref.~\cite{Boehm:2003bt}.
-However, not all DM models are appropriate.
-For example, DM decay is not compatible with the shape of the signal, as seen by Refs.~\cite{Vincent:2012an,Ascasibar:2005rw}, though these works did not use this incompatibility to place strong limits on DM.
-Moreover, from studies of the related in-flight positron annihilation and final state radiation (FSR) (also called inner bremsstrahlung) the positron injection energy must be around the MeV scale~\cite{Beacom:2004pe, boehm2006revisiting, Beacom:2005qv, Boehm_2009}, which means that if DM is to account for the emission, the particle mass must be below some tens of MeV, unless there are some other intermediate steps in the annihilation process.
-Such a low DM mass was thought to be inconsistent with cosmological data, but recent studies have shown that it can be reconciled with observations if there is also a small amount of neutrino injection from DM annihilation in the early universe \cite{Escudero:2018mvt,Sabti:2019mhn}.
-We will use these recent findings to motivate study of light DM scenarios that may produce the 511 keV line.
+The bulge positrons could also come from dark matter (DM), which is abundant near the GC.
+This possibility has been explored, at least, since \cite{Boehm:2003bt}.
+However, not all DM models work.
+For example, DM decay does not fit the signal shape \cite{Vincent:2012an,Ascasibar:2005rw}.
+Moreover, the positron injection energy must be around MeV scale \cite{Beacom:2004pe, boehm2006revisiting, Beacom:2005qv, Boehm_2009}, which implies that the DM mass must be below some tens of MeV, unless there are intermediate steps in the annihilation.
+Such a low DM mass was thought to be inconsistent with cosmology, but recent studies have shown that it can be compatible with observations if there is also neutrino injection from DM annihilation in the early universe \cite{Escudero:2018mvt,Sabti:2019mhn}.
+We use these new findings to motivate study of light DM scenarios that may produce the 511 keV line.